Radio plays

 Content:

 Michael Vetter is considered a master of overtone singing, but he himself is much more interested in what he calls 'transverbal language'.
-"Transverbal" means to make everything that moves itself and each other speak in itself and to understand it as a language event.
-Against this background, Michael Vetter created his 'transverbal' literary genre as early as 1972, with his wordless novel "Handbewegungen" (Hand Movements).
+"Transverbal" means making everything that moves itself and each other speak and understanding it as a linguistic event.
+It was against this background that Michael Vetter created his 'transverbal' literary genre back in 1972 with his wordless novel "Handbewegungen".
 This radio play is also an example of this.
-Audible things, reflected via ear and voice, play with each other.
-For Michael Vetter, reflecting means directing the entire complex human apparatus of understanding with all its associative possibilities to the interplay of ear and voice.
+The audible, reflected via ear and voice, plays with each other.
+For Michael Vetter, reflecting means: focussing the entire complex human understanding apparatus with all its associative possibilities on the interplay of ear and voice.
 A wordless language like the one in this radio play is extremely ambiguous.
 Everyone will have heard a different story by the end.